 But our president doesn’t really seem to lie.

 I am serious here.
 He actually tries his best to be straightforward.
 And I like this in him.

 However, this gap between him and us still confuses me.
 Why does he feel more at ease addressing Israelis?
 Is it the fact that he knows the culture, the upbringing, and the discourse that is taking place on our side is different than that on the Israeli side, and hence, makes the Israeli more likely to accept what he wants to say from his point of view?
 It is a confusing question.
 I am confused thinking about it.
 If the Israeli public is open minded more that the Palestinian public according to the president, which does have some relevance I think.
 Why didn’t he try in his last ten years as a leader in changing the Palestinian attitude towards its discourse?
 As if it is a real two existing worlds.
 One that is liberal and has some diplomatic techniques and one that is Fateh tribe like the style of discourse.
 And then there is the formal discussion that goes in two, one official that we see in the international public speeches and one that is internal when he speaks to us.
 He is always distant and formal.

 I actually like his discourse there.

-When hearing president Abbas’s non-violent discourse, I actually believe him.
-I believe he believes in this discourse, and the man is definitely not a bloodthirsty assassin.
+When hearing President Abbas’s non-violent discourse, I actually believe him.
+I think he believes in this speech, and the man is definitely not a ruthless assassin.
 He is sincere when he says he does consider each bloodshed as a loss in humanity.

 The problem again for me is how he expresses himself here and there.